varunc1996/api_benchmarking/docs/Results.md

 In order to better mimic an LLM's HTTP endpoint, I actually initially created a random word generator function, and the `/tokenizer` endpoint was returning a corresponding number of words based on the number of `output_tokens` the request asked for.
 However, when stress testing that endpoint, especially with higher concurrency, the flask API server was bottlenecked at the random word generator function because I had several HTTP requests making several additional calls to that word generator function; therefore, increased concurrency wasn't actually translating to higher throughput, so I decided to abandon that idea and not overcomplicate the flask server.

-I could have made the API server more complicated using `gunicorn` along with Flask, and therefore could have had several workers/threads.
+I could have made the API server more resilient using `gunicorn` along with Flask, and therefore could have had several workers/threads.
 That may have ameliorated the bottleneck I mentioned above, however, then this would have become an exercise focused on optimizing the API server's work capacity instead.

 In the past I've usually used golang when trying to write more concurrent code, as I've found that it's generally optimized around and promoting of goroutines.
-This was my first time using python in such a fashion.
+This was my first time using python's coroutines for a similar goal.